crnsingi/expense-tracker/README.md

 # Expense Tracker Application

-## Developed a robust Expense Tracker application aimed at empowering users to effectively manage and monitor their personal finances.
+Developed an Expense Tracker application aimed at empowering users to effectively manage and monitor their personal finances.
 Key features and technologies include:

 ### Transaction Management:
 Enables users to log and categorize transactions as income or expense, with details including amount and description.
 The transaction list dynamically updates to reflect the latest entries.